inkVerb/VIP/201-shell/Lesson-07.md

 - `-c` *"Create" something new*
 - `-f` *"File" output filename will be specified*
 - `-` *placeholder where the output tarball filename normally goes, i.e.* `vrk.tar`
-- `vrk` *the tarball contents, here one directory, being tarred up*
+- `vrk` *the tarball content source, here one directory, being tarred up*
 - `|` *"pipe" (send) that output to whatever comes next*
 - `xz` *the next command, using* `xz` *compression*
 - `>` *...to an output file...*